pythonanywhere/help_pages/articles/ChangingConsolesName.md

 .. type: text
 -->

-##How to change a console's name
+## How to change a console's name

-When you create a new console in PythonAnywhere, it will have a name like "Python 2.7 console 121212"
+When you create a new console in PythonAnywhere, it will have a name like "Python 3.10 console 121212"

 To change it to something more memorable, go to the console, and look up at the top right of the page; you'll see the console's name there.
 Click on the name to change it.